peterhurford/looker3/README.md

 )
 ```

-Filters can be specified as above, or as a character string with colon separations, e.g.
+# Specifying filters.

+There are two ways to specify filters.
+* As a list, as illustrated above
+* As a vector, using a colon as a separator, e.g.

 ```
 filters = c("orders.created_month: 90 days", "orders.status: complete")